There was an interesting international call-up earlier this year: Mario Balotelli back in the Italy fold in January.

 This is kind of a cheat because while Gareth Southgate’s absurd overplaying of Harry Kane even when he’s injured, or his unshakeable trust in Jordan Pickford, may seem odd, they are rooted in good performances.

 Conor Coady, however, has been a constant presence in Southgate’s international squads despite never being among the five best English centre-backs.
-Southgate has been so impressed by the Wolves man that he’s put him into the squad’s leadership group.
+Southgate has been so impressed by the now Everton man that he’s previously put him into the squad’s leadership group.

 “Conor Coady has been a great addition into [the leadership group], for sure.
-His performance and the way him and Tyrone [Mings] organised the defence from the back really helped to keep us in that game,” Southgate said after Coady did well during a 0-0 draw with Denmark.
+His performance and the way him and Tyrone [Mings] organised the defence from the back really helped to keep us in that game,” Southgate said after Coady did well during a 0-0 draw with Denmark back in 2020.

 Hansi Flick and Thomas Muller